hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 For a given intrinsically disordered protein (IDP) or region (IDR) of a protein:

 - **Global conformational ensembles:** can be examined by generating a scatter plot of (instantaneous) _R<sub>s</sub>_ against RSA of the full chain.
 - **Local conformational ensembles:** can be examined by using a moving/sliding window across the chain and monitoring ⟨_R<sub>s</sub>_⟩, ⟨RSA⟩ and other polymer properties of each subchain.
-Local ensembles can also be examined by generating a scatter plot of (instantaneous) _R<sub>s</sub>_ against RSA of one or more subchains.
+Local ensembles can also be examined by generating a scatter plot of (instantaneous) _R<sub>s</sub>_ against RSA of one or more subchain trajectories.

 ---